 Much like the Darkwraiths before them, the Brotherhood of Blood are a covenant dedicated to invasions, using the Cracked Red Eye Orbs they have collected to safely slaughter others as dark spirits.
 Unlike the Darkwraiths, however, they do it as “blood warriors” (血の戦士) in service to their God of Blood, Nahr Alma.
 As depicted in his statue, this god represents death and discord, triumphantly standing over the bones of warriors with a Grim Reaper’s sickle in one hand and an unbalanced scale in the other.
 Even his original name Doroma (ドロマ) matches his sphere — the Japanese doro describes the sound of oozing liquids, like blood.
 Bloodshed is the end to the means itself, and so his disciples abandon any connection to the worldly domain in order to embrace unhesitant and unrepentant slaughter.
 This penchant for chaos even extends to within the covenant, blood warriors commonly competing against each other in death matches to earn more orbs.
 In short, it is a cult for psychopaths.
 None better embody this than Tichy Gren, or Little Greneyn, (小さなグレネイン) with his obsessive glee over anything related to bleeding.

-Hood of disciples of God of Blood Doroma.
+Hood of apostles of the God of Blood Doroma.
 Personal effect of Little Greneyn that increases the acquirement of souls when felling enemies.

 Those who worship Doroma abandon all worldliness and simply walk the path covered in blood.